 The situation: The teacher says to the class: “By now you all should have read the book that you’ll be basing your projects on.
 If not, please make sure you do.”

-Your child can say to the teacher at the end of class: “That’s a tough book for me and it’s taking me longer than I expected.
-Is there an audiobook for this that I can follow along with?”
+Your child can say to the teacher at the end of class: “That’s a tough book and it’s taking me longer than I expected.
+Is there an audiobook version I can use?”

 Your child can say to you: “Can we read this book together?
 It’s too hard for me, but I don’t want to be the only kid who hasn’t read it.”